 If I conduct a business transaction with you, you have my “implied” consent to contact me.
 This consent lasts for…

-- Two years, if it occurs after.
+- Two years, if it occurred after.

 If I should conduct another transaction with your business within that period, the clock is essentially “reset”, adding an additional 2 years to the period that you may legally contact me.
-If I do not, your communications become illegal either 2 or 3 years from the date of our last transaction, depending on when that transaction occured (see above).
+If I do not, your communications become illegal either 2 or 3 years from the date of our last transaction, depending on when that transaction occurred (see above).